Contact: Jenna Bartlo, Media Relations Coordinator, Biola University, 562-777-4061, firstname.lastname@example.org

 About Biola University

-Biola University, named one of 19 "up and coming" national universities by U.S. News & World Report three years in a row, is a private Christian university located in Southern California.
+Biola University, named one of 17 "up and coming" national universities by U.S. News & World Report, is a private Christian university located in Southern California.
 For more than 100 years, Biola has remained committed to its mission of biblically centered education, integrating biblical principles with every academic program.
 With a current record-high enrollment of 6,250 students, the university's six schools offer 145 academic programs, ranging from the B.A. to the Ph.D.
 For more information, visit www.biola.edu.